razetime/ngn-k-tutorial/14-sudoku.md

 # A Sudoku program

 Sudoku is great array task for K since it deals with small 2D arrays and it can be solved very nicely with array based methods.
-In this chapter, we will make a fully featured Sudoku game in K.
+In this chapter, we will make a fully featured Sudoku game in K. This chapter will feature longer K snippets, and it will test your ability to read K.

 If you do not know what Sudoku is, I suggest reading [these articles](http://pi.math.cornell.edu/~mec/Summer2009/Mahmood/Intro.html).